hmallen/discord-sentiment-analyzer/README.md

+Forked from NLP based movie recommendation project by Alex Muhr found [here](https://github.com/alexmuhr/Natural-Language-Movie-Recommendations) and whose README.md can be seen below.

+---
+---

 # Natural-Language-Movie-Recommendations
 Movie recommendations based on user written passages about preferred movies.
 Final project for Metis Immersive Data Science Program.
 Example app built on this project is featured [here](http://18.218.199.101/).